PigSaint/GameDataBase/README.md

 **#qsound** (QSound)

 **Group tags (#)+(:)+(>)**
 This kind of tags uses subcategories to organize more complex things.
 There are three levels.
 The first (#) is for the main attribute, the second (:) is its value, and the third (>) is a subvalue.
-This subvalue is only specific information about their most inmediate (:) value.
+This subvalue is only specific information about their most immediate (:) value.

 Several values and subvalues can be added for every main attribute.
 So, if we have **#genre:sports>wrestling:fighting**, we have two genre (_sports_ and _fighting_) and one subgenre only for the _sports_ tag (_wrestling_).
 There are: